 The Technical Blueprint: Bringing Augmentation to Life

-Before we delve into the nitty-gritty, let's get an overview.
-Here's an architectural diagram to help you visualize the process:
+Before we delve into the nitty-gritty, let's get an overview of the architecture:

-3. Embeddings: Next, we compute 'embeddings' for each chunk.
-But what exactly are embeddings?
+- Embeddings: Next, we compute 'embeddings' for each chunk.
 In simple terms, they are a way of converting text data into numerical vectors.
 This mathematical transformation allows us to capture the semantics and context of the data in a format that's more digestible for our model.

-5. User Query and Response: Now we come to the crux of the process.
-When a user asks a question, we perform a search on our vector database to find the most relevant chunk (or 'book' in our library analogy).
+- User Query and Response: When a user asks a question, we perform a search on our vector database to find the most relevant chunk.
 We then prepare a prompt based on the user's query and the data matched from the database.
 This prompt is then fed into the LLM.

-6. Answer Generation: Our tailored prompt makes its way to LLM, which processes it and generates a response.
+- Answer Generation: Our tailored prompt makes its way to the LLM, which processes it and generates a response.
 It's crucial to ensure that our prompt is concise and clear to avoid any hallucinations or incorrect information.

 And voila!
 The user receives an informed, personalized response based on their private data.
 In case the system doesn't find any relevant information in the database, it lets the user know about this.